-Ultrasound probe D v
+Ultrasound probe

 LX Series Part Name Meaning and purpose

-Probe cover Protects acoustic lens.
+/ Probe cover Protects the acoustic lens.

-Power button/ Freeze Button/ When not connected: - Press and hold the button: Turn on the probe Short Push Button: Displays the current battery level Purple light is always on: indicates that the probe is in the ON state.
-When connected: - White light is solid: WiFi has been successfully connected Short press the button: Pause the image or resume the image paused during scanning.
+Power button/ Freeze Button/ When not connected: - Press and hold the button: Turn on the probe Short push button: Displays the current battery level The purple light is always on: indicates that the probe is in the ON state.
+When connected: - The white light is solid: the WiFi has been successfully connected Short press the button: Pause the image or resume the image paused during scanning.

-Battery indicator - Flashing orange light: Charging (the indicator light will turn off when the battery is fully charged) Solid Orange Light: Displays the current battery level (4 indicators show a full charge, 1 indicator shows a low battery level).
+INNOCARE DE Battery Indicator - Flashing orange light: Charging (the indicator light will turn off when the battery is fully charged) Solid Orange Light: Displays the current battery level (4 indicators show a full charge, 1 indicator shows a low battery level).

 Operation Indicator - Solid Blue Light: Active transducer at this location

-Probe cover Protects acoustic lens.
+Probe cover Protects the acoustic lens.

-Charging port To charge.
+Door from upload To charge.

-E .
-S System requirements for mobile devices Android Android: OS 7.0 or higher Processor: 2 GHz ARM-based CPU architecture with 2 or more cores processor or higher.
+And Sy And.
+System requirements for mobile devices Android Android: OS 7.0 or higher Processor: 2 GHz ARM-based CPU architecture with 2 or more cores processor or higher.
 Memory: 2G or higher.
 Supported smart devices: Wi-Fi 802.11 a/b/g/n Display: Resolution (in pixels) of 960 X 640 pixels or higher. los iOS: 11.0 or higher Processor: 2 GHz ARM-based CPU architecture with 2 or more cores processor or higher.
 Memory: 2G or higher.
 Supported smart devices: Wi-Fi 802.11 a/b/g/n Display: Resolution (in pixels) of 960 X 640 pixels or higher.
-Personal computer Windows: Windows10 or higher Processor: 1.6 GHz ARM-based CPU architecture with 2-core processor or higher, or Bigger.
+Computer staff Windows: Windows10 or higher Processor: 1.6 GHz ARM-based CPU architecture with 2-core processor or higher, or Bigger.
 Memory: 8G or higher.
 Supported devices: Wi-Fi 802.11 a/b/g/n Display: Resolution (in pixels) of 1024X768 pixels or higher.

-F .
-Ultrasound Application
+F. Ultrasound Application

-Download the ann
+Download the app

-Nome do software: "LELTEK Ultrasound - LeSono" "
+Software name: "LELTEK Ultrasound - LeSono" "